rogerdahl/floating-pointer/README.md

 2. Open the browser on your device and type in the link.
 3. Enjoy!

-#### Pointer
+#### Floating Pointer 🙃

-- The mouse pointer moves according to a simple model that simulates inertia and friction.
-It provides quick movement over large areas, and accurate movement within small areas.
+- The mouse pointer floats according to a simple model that simulates inertia and friction.
+It provides fast movement over large areas, and accurate movement within small areas.

   Swipe and _release_ in the `Touch` area to quickly send the mouse pointer flying towards an area. _hold_ to catch the pointer and bring it under direct control, then _drag_ to move it to the desired location.